Foam Rolling Hip Flexors: Release Tightness and Improve Mobility

 Foam rolling hip flexors directly addresses the root cause of tight hips, compressed, shortened muscles from hours of sitting, and can restore mobility faster than static stretching alone.

 If you're dealing with lower back pain, a nagging anterior pelvic tilt, or hips that feel locked up after long drives, this guide is for you.
-After 10+ years of customer feedback, the #1 question I get is some version of: "Why does my back still hurt even when I stretch?"
+After 10+ years of feedback from customers, the #1 question we hear is some version of: "Why does my back still hurt even when I stretch?"
 Nine times out of ten, the answer is tight hip flexors.

 The hip flexors, primarily the psoas, iliacus, and rectus femoris, shorten when you sit.
 And most of us sit *a lot*.
 The average office worker logs 10+ hours seated per day.
 That's your hip flexors in a constant shortened state, day after day, until the muscles forget what full extension feels like.